Swetrix/swetrix/docs/api/events.md

 slug: /events-api
 ---

-With Swetrix you can record pageview or custom events programmatically manually.
-Usually this API is used when doing server-side tracking or in Mobile / Native applications.
+With Swetrix you can programmatically record page views or custom events manually.
+Typically this API is used when doing server-side tracking or in mobile/native applications.

-We already provide various [integrations](/integrations) and a [script](/swetrix-js-reference) for that purpose, but if for some reason none of these options work for you, you can use the Events API instead.
+We already provide several [integrations](/integrations) and a [script](/swetrix-js-reference) for this, but if for some reason none of these options work for you, you can use the Events API instead.

 ## Concepts
 ### Unique visitors tracking
 :::caution
-For the unique (and live) visitors functionality to properly work, each request must have `User-Agent` and `X-Client-IP-Address` HTTP headers set.
-If you don't set these headers, the API will still work, but the unique visitors count will be incorrect.
+For the unique (and live) visitor functionality to work properly, each request must have the `User-Agent` and `X-Client-IP-Address` HTTP headers set.
+If you don't set these headers, the API will still work, but the unique visitor count will be incorrect.
 :::

-The API relies on client's IP address and User-Agent for creating a temporary session (a salted hash which is forever removed from our database 30 minutes after the last interaction or at 12:00 AM UTC, whatever happens first).
-We **never** store visitor identifiable information in our database.
+The API relies on the client's IP address and user agent to create a temporary session (a salted hash that is permanently removed from our database 30 minutes after the last interaction or at 12:00 AM UTC, whichever comes first).
+We **never** store any visitor identifiable information in our database.

 ### Request headers
 #### User-Agent
-This header is used to determine the browser, operating system and device type of the visitor.
-It's also used to determine whether the visitor is a bot or not.
+This header is used to determine the visitor's browser, operating system and device type.
+It's also used to determine whether or not the visitor is a bot.
 We also use this header to create a temporary session for the visitor.

 #### X-Client-IP-Address
-This header is used to determine the IP address of the visitor.
-You have to forward the IP address of the visitor by using this header, otherwise the API will use the IP address of the server which is making the request (i.e. the IP address of your server), which will result in incorrect unique and live visitors data.
+This header is used to determine the visitor's IP address.
+You must pass the visitor's IP address using this header, otherwise the API will use the IP address of the server making the request (i.e. your server's IP address), resulting in incorrect unique and live visitor data.

 #### Content-Type
 Must be set to `application/json` for all requests.